Acxiom: 2020s

 In March 2021, Acxiom partnered with the Forge Institute to enhance cybersecurity education and workforce development opportunities, focusing on underserved communities to help them acquire valuable workforce skills.
 Later in July 2023, the collaboration expanded as the Forge Institute announced Acxiom's sponsorship of its Forge Fellowship program, further solidifying their longstanding partnership.

-In August 2021, Acxiom received the MarTech Breakthrough award, alongside Goldman Sachs, in the "Customer Experience Innovation" category for their collaboration on the personal loans marketplace using the Acxiom Real-Time Personalization Platform.
-In September, Great Place to Work and Fortune magazine honored Acxiom for the first time as one of the 2021 Best Workplaces for Women.

 In October 2021, Acxiom and Adobe announced the integration of Acxiom's Real Identity with the Adobe Experience Platform.

 In June 2022, Acxiom launched Match Multiplier, an application that facilitates data sharing by allowing brands to increase the reach of their data with additional match keys natively in the Snowflake Data Cloud.
 In August, Acxiom was recognized in the top 50 of Fast Company's 2022 list of 100 Best Workplaces for Innovators.

 In July 2023, Acxiom achieved a top score on the 2023 Disability Equality Index (DEI) and earned recognition as a Best Place to Work for Disability Inclusion.
 In October 2023, Acxiom won the Salesforce Partner Innovation Award in Transportation, Travel, and Hospitality for their work with Heathrow Airport.
 In the same month, IPG, Acxiom's parent company, announced the launch of an identity resolution cloud application aimed at integrating brands’ cloud ecosystems powered by Acxiom.

 In January 2024, Acxiom introduced Acxiom Health as the latest development in its data-driven healthcare and pharmaceutical marketing practice.
 The new initiative has demonstrated a 25% increase in campaign conversions, positioning Acxiom Health favorably compared to competitors in head-to-head tests.